hcicsebuffalo/nao_dev/readme.md

 ## My setup
 - I am using windows 11 (WSL - Ubuntu 18)
 - For gpu setup please install, nvidia cuda toolkit on windows
-- Your distro will be able to access the gpu drivers.
+- Your distro will be able to access the gpu drivers
 - You need to install USBIPD on windows
 - Follow the steps from this website :
   - https://learn.microsoft.com/en-us/windows/wsl/connect-usb
+- The audio drivers might not be present by default, need to install PulseAudio

 ## Installation
 To install this project, follow these steps: